Ceelog/phpdoc-en/src/ref/network.md

 > **Note**:
 >
-> Because PHP's <span class="type">integer</span> type is signed, and
+> Because PHP's <span class="type">int</span> type is signed, and many
-> many IP addresses will result in negative integers on 32-bit
+> IP addresses will result in negative integers on 32-bit architectures,
-> architectures, you need to use the "%u" formatter of <span
+> you need to use the "%u" formatter of <span
 > class="function">sprintf</span> or <span
 > class="function">printf</span> to get the string representation of the
 > unsigned IP address.